puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_abstract.md

 ---------| -----------------|-----------|---------------|------------
 1 | Schema hash | `Hash[String, Type]` | none **(mandatory)** | A hash that has all of the allowed keys and data types for the struct.

 The schema hash must have the same keys as the hashes that the `Struct` data type will match; only string keys are allowed.
-The value of each key in the schema hash should be a [data type][types] that matches the values you want to allow for that key.
+The value for each key in the schema hash must be a [data type][types] that matches the values you want to allow for that key.

 Since [accessing a missing key resolves to the value `undef`][hash_missing_key_access], you can make a key optional in a `Struct` by making its data type accept `undef`.
 (In other words, use `Optional`.)